 “Now a river went out of Eden to water the garden, and from there it parted and became four riverheads.
 The name of the first is Pishon; it is the one which skirts the whole land of Havilah, where there is gold.
 And the gold of that land is good.
 Bdellium and the onyx stone are there.
 The name of the second river is Gihon; it is the one which goes around the whole land of Cush.
 The name of the third river is Hiddekel; it is the one which goes toward the east of Assyria.
 The fourth river is the Euphrates.”Genesis 2:10-14

 A reasonable explanation for their location will probably never be found, because the topography of the earth after the Flood had no resemblance to what it had been before.

 A disaster of such greatness as the Flood which can cause the mountains to rise creating mountain ranges and to form the vast areas of ocean could scarcely have left such lesser surface features as rivers unchanged.
-For these reasons, Bible scholars cannot identify antediluvian geographical terms with present-day surface features of the earth.
+For these reasons, Bible scholars cannot identify antediluvian geographical terms (including rivers) with present-day surface features of the earth.

 In His service,